-Croatians are very proud of Plavac Mali, which is the offspring of the two local grapes Tribidrag / Crljenak Kaštalenski (the original Zinfandel) and Dobričić.
+Croatians are very proud of Plavac Mali, which is the offspring of two local grapes, Crljenak Kaštalenski (also called Tribidrag and commonly known as Zinfandel) and Dobričić.
 This variety makes wines that are dense, tannic, and high in alcohol.
 We have tasted some great wines made from Plavac Mali, as well as some appalling ones.
 The most known Plavac Mali appellation is Dingač, which boasts some of the most impressive vineyard sites that we’ve seen.

 In the spring of 2016, we made our way through South Dalmatia and met with many different Plavac Mali producers.
 We got a chance to taste the wines of many iconic Plavac Mali producers, but Bura eluded us.
 Bura produces just over 2,000 bottles of Dingač per year, and the wines are extremely difficult to get.
 The wines are made with minimal intervention and according to what the soil and climate offer in the year.
 In some years, Bura can be an off-dry wine and in others completely dry—as we were informed by renowned Croatian wine critic, Saša Špiranec.